Prepare You HVAC System for Summer

 By having smaller fans throughout your rooms, in addition to ceiling fans, you can maximize the cool air that runs throughout your home.
 Smaller tabletop fans and floor fans can easily be moved to the room you’re in, and they cool extremely effectively.

-Consider Updating Your HVAC Unit
+When to Upgrade Your HVAC Unit

 If you’ve tried all of these tips and your HVAC unit is still not cooling your home as it once did, it may be time to invest in an new HVAC unit.
 An older unit can actually cost you more money each year due to the energy used, cooling loss and excess waste.
 Air conditioners are always improving and are being made more energy efficient than ever which can help lower your home’s energy bills.